freenas/freenas-docs/userguide/sharing.rst

 ..
 Add instructions for creating Time Machine share separate from the removed wizard.

-To create an authenticated or Time Machine share, navigate :menuselection:`Sharing -> Apple (AFP) Shares` and click :guilabel:`Add Apple (AFP) Share`.
+To create an authenticated or Time Machine share, navigate to :menuselection:`Sharing -> Apple (AFP) Shares` and click :guilabel:`Add Apple (AFP) Share`.